FOOD LEADERS FORUM

 Regulations governing general hygeine requirements for food premises and the transport of food

-This interactive master class will give you a preview of the proposed requirements of Regulation R364.
-This new regulation makes it compulsory for you as the person on charge to be trained on food hygiene and to ensure your staff are appropriately trained.
+This interactive masterclass will give you a preview of the proposed requirements of Regulation R364.
+This new regulation makes it compulsory for you as the person in charge to be trained on food hygiene and to ensure your staff are appropriately trained.

 COFFEE WITH THE PROFS’

 Panel discussion: Listeria where are we now?
 Where are the weakest links in the contamination chain?